Jean Stas: Life and work

+Defining the molar mass of H = 1.000, then he found: N = 14.009, Li = 7.004, Na = 22.980, K = 39.040, Cl = 35.368, Br = 79.750, I = 126.533, Ag = 107.660.
+His result conclusively disproved Prout's hypothesis, Dumas's 1/2 and 1/4 atomic weight hypothesis (i.e. the atomic weight of each element is n/4 that of hydrogen, for some positive integer n >= 4), and Döbereiner's triad theory.

+Guy-Lussac developed the wet silver assay method.
+In this method, there is a liquid containing an unknown concentration of silver ion.
+To measure the concentration, one titrates an aqueous solution of sodium chloride whose concentration of sodium chloride is known accurately.
+Stas improved the method by using sodium bromide instead, since AgBr is less soluble than AgCl.

 In 1850, Stas gave the evidence that the Belgian Count Hippolyte Visart de Bocarmé killed his brother-in-law by poisoning him with nicotine.

 Stas retired in 1869 because of problems with his voice caused by a throat ailment.
 He became commissioner of the mint, but resigned in 1872 because he disagreed with the government's monetary policy.
 Jean Stas died in Brussels and was buried at Leuven.